instantlinux/apicrud/docs/content/introduction.md

 * Microservice discovery
 * GeoIP location lookup and map display
 * Customizable per-account grant limits (such as list size, number of contacts)
+* Application and usage-billing metrics, along with a prometheus viewer
 * User-profile and settings screens
 * Authentication by password or API key
 * Extensible internationalization support